 In the Great Hall, Hermione left Theo and went to sit with Harry and Ron, her hands still quivering slightly.

 “What happened?”
 Harry asked anxiously as she took her seat.

 “Did you catch anyone?”
 Ron added.

 “That had to be really expensive!”
-Ron said, shocked.
+Ron said.

+The thought passed as quickly as it had come.
 Blinking, Hermione tried to keep the alarm from her face.
-She couldn’t like Theo!
+She couldn’t have feelings for Theo!
 He was her partner.
-They lived together, for Merlin’s sake.
-She cringed and glanced back at him, only to meet his gaze accidently, causing her to blush.
+They lived together!
+She cringed at the inappropriateness of it all and glanced back at him, only to meet his gaze accidently, causing her to blush.
 Hermione thought she saw Theo smile slightly before he returned his attention to the other Slytherins.